neuefische/web-exercises/sessions/react-styled-components/lotr-app-styling/README.md

 - Unzip the file to get the resources folder.
 - You can use the `[abc] Page [xyz].png` files as a reference for the design.
 - If you like you can reference the original Figma design file: `lotr_app_design.fig`.
 - The `variables.css` file contains the colors, fonts, and box shadows used in the design as CSS variables.
+Copy them into the `styles.js` of your project.
 - Use the `arrow-left.svg`, `arrow-right.svg`, and `chevron-left.svg` files for the respective icon buttons.
 Place them in an `icons` folder at the root of your project and import them in your components directly.
 You can use the [npm package SVGR](https://react-svgr.com/docs/next/) for that.

 ## Development